iit-DLSLab/unitree_ros2_dls/README.md

 # Introduction
 This repo uses [unitree_ros2](https://github.com/unitreerobotics/unitree_ros2) from unitree.
-It's just adding some new messages and a complete go2_hal script to talk with the robot, compatible with some dls controllers.
+It's just adding some new messages and a complete robot_hal script to talk with the robot, compatible with some dls controllers.